masnapp/zabbix/README.md

 ```terraform
 terraform init
 ```
-This will verify that our IaC that we have written thus far is correct
+This will verify that our IaC that we have written thus far is correct.

 If we run:
 ```terraform